-Established in 1993, Native Women in the Arts (NWIA) is a not-for-profit organization for First Nations, Inuit, and Métis women from diverse artistic disciplineswho share a common interest in culture, art, community and the advancement of Indigenous peoples.
+Established in 1993, Native Women in the Arts (NWIA) is a not-for-profit organization for First Nations, Inuit, and Métis women and other Indigenous gender marginalized folks from diverse artistic disciplineswho share a common interest in culture, art, community and the advancement of Indigenous peoples.

-NWIA produces unique artistic programming while developing, supporting, and cultivating Indigenous women in the performing arts, literary arts and publishing, visual arts, and community development projects.
-NWIA’s influence has been felt in Indigenous, culturally diverse and mainstream communities across Canada.
-We nourish and transform our community by pursuing the highest standards of artistic excellence; by presenting high-quality artists; and by offering exceptional development opportunities to emerging artists.
+NWIA presents unique artistic programming while developing, supporting, and cultivating Indigenous practices in the performing arts, literary arts and publishing, visual arts, customary arts, and community development projects.
+NWIA’s influence has been felt in communities across Canada.
+We nourish and transform our communities by pursuing the highest standards of artistic excellence, and by offering development opportunities to emerging artists.